Arms (Prohibited Firearms, Magazines, and Parts) Amendment Act 2019: Aftermath

 On 20 June, Finance Minister Robertson and Police Minister Nash launched the Government's six-month firearms buy-back amnesty, which would run until 20 December.
 The Government allocated NZ$200 million to the firearms buy-back scheme.
 Licensed firearms owners will be eligible for the scheme.
 There are four collection options for the government's buy-back scheme: large-scale events at centralised community locations; handing over items at approved gun dealers; bulk pickups by Police; and at Police stations.
-The New Zealand Police has organized a series of nationwide local collection events for gun owners to hand in prohibited firearms.
+The New Zealand Police has organised a series of nationwide local collection events for gun owners to hand in prohibited firearms.
 By 22 July, over 2,000 guns had been handed in at buyback events in Auckland and Wellington over the past weekend.

 On 13 September 2019, Prime Minister Ardern and Police Minister Nash announced that the Government would be introducing an Arms Legislation Bill which would create a firearms register in order to stop the flow of guns to criminal groups.
-The bill was criticized by the opposition National Party and gun lobby groups, who claim it would punish lawful firearm owners and gun clubs.
+The bill was criticised by the opposition National Party and gun lobby groups, who claim it would punish lawful firearm owners and gun clubs.
 According to Al Jazeera and Reuters, more than 19,100 firearms and 70,800 gun accessories have been surrendered to the gun amnesty as of mid-September 2019.
 According to the Small Arms Survey, New Zealand is the 17th highest ranking country in terms of civilian gun ownership with a population of under 5 million and an estimated 1.5 million firearms.
 The buyback ended on 20 December 2019.
 During the buyback period, 56,250 firearms and 194,245 parts were surrendered to police, and 2,717 firearms were modified to meet the new legal standards.